-Produced by the author of Economist’s View, this channel is a real treasure box, giving its viewers access to full courses of lectures all recorded live.
+Produced by the author of Economist’s View, this channel is a real treasure trove, giving its viewers access to full courses of lectures all recorded live.
 The channel covers Econometrics, Monetary Theory and Policy, History of Economic Thought and much more.
 It really has something for everyone.

 The Berkley channel generously shares full courses (with powerpoint slides) in many sub-divisions of economics, as well as in a large number of other disciplines.
 This means you can keep up-to-date with the teachings of one of the world's leading universities.
 As a free resource, you can't get much better.
 It's like studying without the fees!

 Slightly more limited than the Berkley channel (especially for external users), the MIT channel still offers some precious nuggets of economic knowledge - particularly to do with the basics.
 The full set of the lectures are, unfortunately, only available on the official page of MIT Open Course Ware.
 That said, for those just looking for an introductory look into economics, it's definitely worth checking out.

 The YouTube channel of the Department of Economics of Duke University hosts a small but interesting collection of introductory lectures, as well as lectures on trending economics topics by some renowned speakers.
 This second feature makes the channel really worth checking in on now and again, as you can never be sure which hotshot economist could be popping up next!

 Lambert's videos provide detailed commentaries on the main undergraduate and graduate courses most universities offer in economics.
 They are taught through a series of lectures given on an animated chalkboard.
 A perusal of this site is a great way to get an impression of exactly what an economics degree will be like - without having to pay the admission fee!